bloom-lang/bud/doc/getstarted.md

 See how the second tick produced no output this time?
 After the first timestep, the passing\_clouds scratch collection did not retain its contents.
 And without the first statement to repopulate it during the second timestep, it remained empty.

 ### Summing Up ###
-In these brief examples we learned about a few simple but important things:
+In these initial examples we learned about a few simple but important things:

-* Using the rebl interactive terminal and its `/` commands.
+* **rebl**: the interactive Bloom terminal and its `/` commands.
-* Bloom collections are unordered sets.
+* **Bloom collections**: unordered sets of items, which are set up by collection declarations.
 So far we have seen persistent `table` and transient `scratch` collections.
-By default, collections are key/value pairs.
+By default, collections are structured as \[key,value\] pairs.
-* The basic syntax of Bloom statements: *lhs op rhs*, where the lhs is a collection and the rhs is either a collection or an array-of-arrays.
+* **Bloom statements**: expressions of the form *lhs op rhs*, where the lhs is a collection and the rhs is either a collection or an array-of-arrays.
-* The concept of a Bloom `timestep`--an atomic single-machine evaluation of a block of statements.
+* **Bloom timestep**: an atomic single-machine evaluation of a block of Bloom statements.
-* Using Bloom's built-in `stdio` collection and `<~` merge operator to put collections into terminal output.
+* **Bloom merge operators**:
   * The `<=` merge operator for *instantaneously* merging things into a collection.
+  * The `<~` merge operator for *asynchronously* merging things into collections outside the control of tick evaluation: e.g. terminal output.*
+* **stdio**: a built-in Bloom collection that, when place on the rhs of an asynch merge operator `<~`, prints its contents to stdout.
-* The `inspected` method of collections, which prepares them for display on the terminal.
+* **inspected**: a method of Bloom collections that transforms the elements to be suitable for textual display on the terminal.

 ## Chat, World! ##
 Now that we've seen a bit of Bloom, we're ready to write our first interesting service that embeds Bloom code in Ruby.
 We'll implement a simple client-server "chat" service.
-All the code for this program is in the `examples/chat` directory of the Bud distribution.
+The full code for this program is in the `examples/chat` directory of the Bud distribution.
 (Lest there be any confusion at this point, please note that Bloom isn't specifically designed for client/server designs.
 Many examples in the [bud-sandbox](http://github.com/bloom-lang/bud-sandbox) repository are more like "peer-to-peer" or "agent-based" designs, which tend to work out as neatly as this one or moreso.)

 **Basic idea**: The basic idea of this program is that clients will connect to a chatserver process across the Internet.
 When a client first connects to the server, the server will remember its address and nickname.
 The server will also accept messages from clients, and relay them to other clients.

 Even though we're getting ahead of ourselves, let's have a peek at the Bloom statements that implement the server in `examples/chat/chatserver.rb`:

     nodelist <= signup.payloads
-    mcast <~ join([mcast, nodelist]) do |m,n|
+    mcast <~ (mcast * nodelist).pairs { |m,n| [n.key, m.val] }
-      [n.key, m.val] unless n.key == m.val[0]
-    end

 That's it!
 There is one statement for each of the two sentences describing the behavior of the "basic idea" above.
 We'll go through these two statements in more detail shortly.
 But it's nice to see right away how concisely and naturally a Bloom program can fit our intuitive description of a distributed service.